react-navigation/rfcs/text/0001-event-system.md

 # Unresolved questions

 * How does this proposal help with Android back button _cancellation_?
-As proposed, this will work to notify a screen when going back, but we need additioanl changes if this were to affect back-button behavior.
+As proposed, this will work to notify a screen when going back, but we need additional changes if this were to affect back-button behavior.
 Lets answer this question in followup proposals.